 Coal delivery to houses and flats mid-20th Century

-My recollections of our coal deliveries were of motorised lorries, although horse and cart deliveries were still in operation elsewhere.
-The coalmen themselves looked just like my mother's description of coalmen in the early 1900s.
+My recollections of our coal deliveriesin most towns and cities were of motorised lorries, although horse and cart deliveries were still in operation in some areas.
+The coalmen themselves looked just like the description of coalmen on another page.

 Our coal was delivered down the shared sideway of our semi-detached house and heaved into a brick-built bunker in the garden.
 This was built by my father, who was no handyman, and it was very ugly.
 Fortunately it was out of sight of the house.